gert7/srt.nvim/README.md

 srt.nvim can also synchronize two windows marked with the `SrtSyncWindow` command, moving the cursor and centering all marked windows to the subtitle that best matches with the current time.
 This is useful for keeping a translation open in another window.
+You can also set `sync_jump_cur_window` to `false` to only move the cursor in the other windows, but this is not recommended.

 ## Installation